natesnapp/hubble/doc/contents/insight_nebula.rst

 Nebula queries are formatted into query groups which allow you to schedule sets of queries to run at different cadences.
-The names of these groups are arbitrary, but the queries provided in `hubblestack_data`_ are grouped by timing::
+The names of these groups are arbitrary, but the queries provided in `trubblestack_data`_ are grouped by timing::

     fifteen_min: